 2011 – today

 The minimalist EDF logo conveys the French company’s core message of reliability and confidence.
-The focus is on the text element, consisting of three letters forming the abbreviation for Électricité de France, emphasizing the company’s commitment to a clear and recognizable identity.
+The focus is on the text element, which consists of three letters forming the abbreviation for Électricité de France, emphasizing the company’s commitment to a clear, recognizable identity.

 One of the logo’s notable details is the combination of lowercase and uppercase letters.
 The first letter, “e,” is lowercase.
 Still, its enlarged size balances the overall composition with the uppercase “D” and “F.” This design choice creates harmony and gives the logo a modern character.
 The rounded shape of the lowercase “e” adds softness and openness, while the strong lines of “D” and “F” emphasize strength and stability.